When Do Babies Sit Up On Their Own: Signs & Their Milestones

 • Four months: Holds head unsupported and may roll from tummy to back.

-• Six months: Rolls in both directions and sits without support.
+• Six months: Babies start to roll over in both directions and sit without support.

 • Nine months: Stands while holding objects and can get into a sitting position.